 As regular readers will know, I love planning my Walt Disney World holidays almost as much as I enjoy being there.
 During our holiday the WDWtoday Twitter account (the official parks Twitter account) was celebrating its 2nd birthday and I happened to get into a conversation with them to wish them a Happy Birthday letting them know that we would be in Magic Kingdom that day.

-In my Disney research in the past, I had briefly read about fireworks cruises on Bay Lake and Seven Seas Lagoon, however booking one had never been in my plans.
+In my Disney research in the past, I had briefly read about Magic Kingdom fireworks cruises on Bay Lake and Seven Seas Lagoon, however booking one had never been in my plans.

 Happily Ever After fireworks in Magic Kingdom is new for 2017, and we had planned to watch the show from Magic Kingdom during our second day of the holiday.

 Our Happily Ever After fireworks cruise set sail from the Contemporary resort 75 minutes before the fireworks were due to start.
 We met the lovely Twitter team on the marina at the Contemporary resort, and had a lovely chat as they told us about their day they had spent celebrating their birthday.

 We spotted the Wilderness Lodge, Polynesian Resort, Fort Wilderness, The Grand Floridian, Discovery island that was in operation before Animal Kingdom was built, and we even say the old water park River Country.
 It was amazing to see so much and learn so many Disney facts that we wouldn’t have learned otherwise.

-Our boat, a 25′ Tracker Pontoon seats up to ten guests, and there were plenty of towels to use as blankets if needed, and also a tray of snacks and cooler of drinks provided.
-We also had the music from Happily Ever After piped into the boat when the show started, it was amazing.
+Our boat, a 25′ Tracker Pontoon seats up to ten guests.
+On board the boat there was so much attention to detail for the guests, including plenty of towels to use as blankets if needed, a tray of snacks and cooler of drinks provided.
+We also had the music from Happily Ever After piped into the boat when the fireworks started, it was amazing.

-I don’t know where the time went, but it flashed past so quickly, however before we made our way back to the Contemporary, we were treated to watching the Electrical Water pageant that travels around the resorts on Bay Lake and Seven Seas Lagoon every night.
+I don’t know where the time went, but it flashed past so quickly, however before we made our way back to the Contemporary Resort, we were treated to watching the Electrical Water pageant that travels around the resorts on Bay Lake and Seven Seas Lagoon every night.